vivi90/ene/README.md

 About
 -----
-This project is a simple music library as a homework in the context of my computer science studies.
+This project is a simple music library as a homework in the context of our computer science studies.
 For more details about the source code please check out the documentation: https://vivi90.github.io/ene (Also available as PDF download: https://vivi90.github.io/ene/ene.pdf)